MaccSob/ProjectX/README.md

-App that helps you find videogames to play.
+App that helps you find videogames to play. and more.